Edgerrin James

-Edgerrin Tyree James (/ˈɛdʒərɪn/; born August 1, 1978) is an American former professional football player who was a running back in the National Football League (NFL) for 11 seasons.
-He played college football at the University of Miami for the Miami Hurricanes.
-He was selected by the Indianapolis Colts fourth overall in the 1999 NFL draft.
-James also played for the Arizona Cardinals and Seattle Seahawks.
+Edgerrin Tyree James (/ˈɛdʒərɪn/; born August 1, 1978) is an American former professional football running back who played in the National Football League (NFL) for 11 seasons, primarily with the Indianapolis Colts.
+He played college football for the Miami Hurricanes, receiving first-team All-Big East honors in 1998 and becoming the first player in school history to rush for more than 1,000 yards in consecutive seasons.
+James was selected fourth overall by the Colts in the 1999 NFL draft.